González Martí National Museum of Ceramics and Decorative Arts: Second floor

-Divided in several rooms, this whole floor is entirely dedicated to the exhibition of the ceramics collection, including one adapted to reproduce a typical Valencian kitchen, designed by self-Manuel González Martí, with mosaics, friezes and decorative panels of the 18th and 19th centuries.
+Divided into several rooms, this floor is entirely dedicated to the exhibition of the ceramics collection, including one adapted to reproduce a typical Valencian kitchen, designed by Manuel González Martí, with mosaics, friezes and decorative panels of the 18th and 19th centuries.
 The decoration of this space is complemented with popular contemporary ceramic pots and copper objects.

 Collections

-In 1969 the museum increased its collection with numerous pieces of furniture, clothing, paintings, etc., with special interest in Valencian tradition and local artists.
+In 1969 the museum increased its collection with numerous pieces of furniture, clothing, and paintings, with special focus on Valencian tradition and local artists.

 Clothing

-The museum received many valuable donations of ancient costumes since its foundation.
+The museum has received many valuable donations of ancient costumes since its foundation.
 In the past, the pieces were presented on wood mannequins with accessories as umbrellas, hats, blankets or fans.
-As light and the dust accumulated on the costumes caused considerable deterioration over time, it was agreed to withdraw the permanent collection, publishing catalogues and planning temporary exhibitions to show some pieces to the public.
+As light and the dust which accumulated on the costumes caused considerable deterioration over time, it was agreed to withdraw the permanent collection, publishing catalogues and planning temporary exhibitions to show some pieces to the public.

-Included in the fabrics collection there are a series of twelve decorative Coptic textiles fragments, highlighting a tabulae with fig leaves decoration, dated between 140 and 380 AD; a fabric with polychrome bands dated between 210 and 390 AD; a fragment with dark background and two-colored decoration (probably taken from geometric mosaics) dated between 250 and 420 AD; and other fragment divided in three ornamental strips with putti and ducks on the central part and riders contained by side scrolls in laterals.
+Included in the fabrics collection are a series of twelve decorative Coptic textiles fragments, highlighting a tabulae with fig leaves decoration, dated between 140 and 380 AD; a fabric with polychrome bands dated between 210 and 390 AD; a fragment with dark background and two-colored decoration (probably taken from geometric mosaics) dated between 250 and 420 AD; and other fragments divided into three ornamental strips with putti and ducks on the central part and riders contained by side scrolls in laterals.
 This collection was purchased in el Rastro in 1964 by González Martí.